MaTriXy/raid-pixel/README.md

 # Raid Pixel

-A 2D game for desktop and mobiles (Android) built with Godot and Express.
+Raid Pixel is a 2D desktop and mobile (Android) game built using Godot and Express.

-(On Development....)
+Currently in early development, this project aims to be community-driven and open-source game with modding support.

 ---

 ## License

-## This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).

-- You can **fork**, **learn from**, and **modify** this project.
+- You are free to **fork**, **study**, and **modify** the project under GPL terms.
-- You **must** keep your changes open-source under the same license.
+- Any distributed modifications must also be licensed under GPL-3.0.
-- You **cannot** resell or repackage this game without following GPL terms.
+- Redistribution of this game (modified or unmodified) must comply with GPL requirements.
-- Credit is required.
-Don’t remove my name or claim this as your original work.
+- While GPL does not require attribution, please respect the original author by crediting the project appropriately.

+---

+## Community Note

+This project is intended to be community-friendly and encourages learning and modding.
+Please do not exploit this work for commercial gain or remove original credits.

+---

-## Note:
+## Contributing

-I want this to be a community-friendly project.
-Mod it, learn from it, just don’t exploit it.
+Contributions and feedback are welcome!
+Please open issues or pull requests to collaborate.